terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 `pass`

 : This key defines a query that is used to determine whether a task has already executed and passed for each change.
 Either a pass or fail key is mandatory for leaf tasks.
 Tasks with no defined pass criteria and with defined subtasks are valid, but they are only applicable when at least one subtask is applicable.
+Setting this to "True" is useful for defining informational tasks that are not really expected to execute.

 Example:
 ```